nchandhi/CostEstimatorSA/README.md

 ### **How to install/deploy**

-1. Please check the link [Azure Products by Region]( https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=all&regions=all) and choose a region where Azure AI Search, Semantic Ranker, Azure OpenAI Service, and Azure AI Studio are available.
+1. Please follow the [Prerequisites guide](./Deployment/Prerequisites.md) before deploying the solution

-2. Click the following deployment button to create the required resources for this accelerator in your Azure Subscription.
+2. Click the following deployment button to create the required resources for this accelerator in your environment.

    [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnchandhi%2FCostEstimatorSA%2Fmain%2FDeployment%2Fbicep%2Fmain.json)

 3. You will need to select an Azure Subscription, create/select a Resource group, Region, and a unique Solution Prefix.
+Provide the Client Id and Secret you created in previous step.

    ![image](/Deployment/images/readMe/armDeployment.png)

-4. When Deployment is complete, follow steps in [Copilt Studio Deployment guide](./Deployment/AIStudioDeployment.md) to configure the grant draft proposal endpoint.
+4. When Deployment is complete, follow steps in [Copilt Studio Deployment guide](./Deployment/CopilotStudioDeployment.md) to configure the grant draft proposal endpoint.

 <br/>